Multiple Testing for Neuroimaging via Hidden Markov Random Field: Introduction

-We propose an EM-type algorithm to search for MLE or penalized MLE (Ridolfi 1997; Ciuperca et al. 2003) that prevents the degeneracy of MLE, and use Monte Carlo averages via Gibbs sampler (Geman and Geman 1984; Roberts and Smith 1994; Gilk et al. 1996) to overcome the intractability.
-In the M-step, we adapt a backtracking line search method in each iteration (Nocedal and Wright 2006) to find a point that increases the objective function, leading our algorithm to be a generalized EM algorithm (GEM; Dempster et al. 1977).
-Then the LIS-based FDR procedures can be conducted by plugging in the estimates of the HMRF parameters.
+We propose a generalized expectation-maximization algorithm (GEM; Dempster et al., 1977) to search for penalized maximum likelihood estimators \citep*{Rido97, Ciup03,Chen08} of the hidden Ising model parameters.
+The penalized likelihood prevents the unboundedness of the likelihood function, and the proposed GEM uses Monte Carlo averages via Gibbs sampler \citep*{Gema84,Robe94} to overcome the intractability of computing the normalizing constant in the underlying Ising model.
+Then the LIS-based FDR procedures can be conducted by plugging in the estimates of the hidden Ising model parameters.
+In what follows, we use the term ``HMRF" to refer to the 3D hidden Ising model.